NicoACloutier/assorted-data-analysis/README.txt

 Analyses of assorted datasets using data science and statistics techniques.
 A short presentation about the purpose, methodology, and findings of each analysis is located in each folder under the title RESULTS.ipynb.
-Check out the Chengyu folder for an example of the type of project here.